 Master in Finance

-Ulm is an excellent place for studying finance: Ulm University is ranked 8 worldwide among universities founded less than 50 years ago, according to an analysis by Times Higher Education that is based on research and teaching excellence.
-In a broader perspective, Ulm University improved by 57 ranks and is now ranked 135 worldwide among all universities regardless of their age, according to another analysis by Times Higher Education.
+Ulm is a great place to live and to study.
+According to a ranking by Times Higher Education, which is based on research and teaching excellence, Ulm university is ranked 14 worldwide among all universities founded in the Golden Age of Higher Education, an era between 1945 and 1967 that is characterized by rapid university expansion.
+In a broader perspective, Ulm University improved its ranking again and is now ranked 140 worldwide among all universities regardless of their age, according to another analysis by Times Higher Education.

 Start: winter semester